mayur2707designer/blog/manualtesting.md

  1. Zero setup and zero maintenance to speed up releases.
  2. Instant access to 2000+ browsers and real iOS and Android devices.
  3. SOC2 compliant.
 Pristine browsers and devices available for everyone, every time.

+ ##  2. Responsively App

+The application offers a lot of useful features that makes the app a "must-have"of every Developers and Testers.
+The applications has an extensive collection of device profiles, covering most of the devices on the market.
+You can even design your own profiles or customize the existing ones as you want and need.

+- **Benefits**
+1. Mirrored User-interactions across all devices.
+2. Customizable preview layout to suit all your needs.
+3. One handy elements inspector for all devices in preview.
+4. 30+ built-in device profiles with option to add custom devices.
+5. One-click screenshot all your devices.
+6. Hot reloading supported for developers.